Frequently Asked Questions

 How do I sign up for a project?

-Answer: After you decide on your project, you may call the ROAM office at (816) 941-7711 or you may email your request to office@rvsonamission.org.
-Include the name of the project and the month(s) you wish to work since most projects last several months.
+Answer: After you decide on your project, you should email your request to [email protected].
+Include the name of the project and the month(s) you wish to work since most projects last several months or are ongoing.

 Why do I need to let the ROAM office know when and where I want to go?
 Can’t I just show up?

 Answer: It is critical that you notify the ROAM office to be assured of an RV space.
 Many locations have only a limited number of RV sites available and those are assigned on a first-reserved, first-served basis.
-Also, when you notify the office, a month before you are scheduled to arrive at the project, a copy of your skill sheet is sent to the ROAM team leader and the host project manager.
+Also, when you notify the office, a copy of your skill sheet is sent to the ROAM team leader and the host project manager.
 This enables them to plan for the best use of your skills.

 Since this is volunteer work for a tax-exempt organization, are my travel expenses deductible?